Home ยป Recipes ยป dinner

 Shallots: I love how subtle shallots are compared to red or white onions which is why they are perfect for this salad.

-Pecans: You can use candied pecans, my favorite, or raw pecans if you are following a low-sugar diet.
+Pecans: You can use store-bought or homemade candied pecans, or raw pecans if you are following a low-sugar diet.
 Both taste great.
+These are my favorite homemade stovetop pecans.

-Step One-Start by preheating your oven to 425 degrees Fahrenheit.
-Prepare the butternut squash into cubes and add them to a lined cookie sheet.
-Mix together the maple syrup, oil, and seasonings in a small bowl and then pour over the cubes.
+Step two: Prepare the butternut squash into cubes and add them to the cookie sheet.
+Mix the maple syrup, avocado oil, cinnamon, garlic powder, and salt in a small bowl and then pour over the cubes.
 Toss everything up.
 Roast the butternut squash cubes for 20 minutes or until they are golden brown.
 Set them aside.

 Tips + Modifications